apnex/labops/README.md

 ## TLDR; Quick Start
 The base VM image is based on Centos 7, is is deployed through an unattended network installation over the Internet.
+More information on how this works located here: https://github.com/apnex/pxe

 To use a completed node, simply download the pre-made ISO from here:
 https://labops.sh/boot.iso